 The government must act soon to change the long-term fiscal path or risk significant disruption to individuals and the economy.
 Policymakers will need to discuss the entire range of federal activities and spending—entitlement programs, other mandatory spending, discretionary spending, and revenue.
 Moving forward, the federal government will need to make tough choices in setting priorities and ensuring that spending leads to positive results.

 One way to quantify the magnitude of the policy changes needed to address the increasing debt is by calculating the fiscal gap.
-The fiscal gap represents the difference—or gap—between revenue and programmatic spending (i.e., spending other than interest payments) that would need to be closed immediately and permanently in order to hold revenue constant as a share of GDP beginning in 2015 of the 75-year period.
-The size of the fiscal gap in 2015 under the Baseline Extended simulation is 3.0 percent of GDP; under the Alternative it is 6.3 percent of GDP.
+The fiscal gap represents the difference—or gap—between revenue and programmatic spending (i.e., spending other than interest payments) that would need to be closed immediately and permanently in order to hold revenue constant as a share of GDP beginning in 2016 for the 75-year period.
+The size of the fiscal gap in 2016 under the Baseline Extended simulation is 3.2 percent of GDP; under the Alternative it is 6.1 percent of GDP.

 Closing the gap requires spending reductions, increases in revenue, or, more likely, a combination of the two.
-To illustrate this, one can calculate what it would take to have debt held by the public as a share of GDP in 2089 equal what it was at the beginning of 2015 under GAO’s Alternative simulation:
+To illustrate this, one can calculate what it would take to have debt held by the public as a share of GDP in 2090 equal to what it was at the beginning of 2016 under GAO’s Alternative simulation:

 To close the gap solely by cutting spending would require reductions in programmatic spending of about 25 percent, and maintaining that lower level of spending, on average, each year over the next 75 years.

-- To close the gap solely by raising revenues would require revenue increase of about 33 percent, and maintaining that level of revenue, on average, each year over the 75 years.
+- To close the gap solely by raising revenues would require a revenue increase of about 33 percent, and maintaining that level of revenue, on average, each year over the next 75 years.

 The figures below illustrate how the change required at the beginning of 2016 compares with the current size and composition of spending and revenues.
 If action is delayed, then more significant changes would be needed.
 GAO's Baseline simulation shows similar results, with somewhat smaller changes needed to close the fiscal gap.